 Photos: Earl Wilson’s March 9, 1947, column mentions MGM’s purchase of the show for $750,000; Erskine Johnson’s column disapproves of Judy’s casting (it also mentions the filming of Gene Kelly’s wharf scenes for The Pirate); Sheilah Graham’s column from March 7, 1947, mentions the MGM purchase of the Broadway show for $650,000; a 1949 MGM trade ad; Howard Heffernan’s column in which he notes Judy’s recent personal troubles.

 March 9, 1952: Judy and Sid Luft were vacationing in West Palm Beach, Florida, after her record-breaking engagement at The Palace Theater in New York.
 This article notes that Judy was set to throw the opening pitch in the upcoming (March 11) annual Society Baseball Game.

 March 9, 1952: The fate of The Palace Theater was pondered in this article published in “The Pittsburgh Press.”
 Judy’s phenomenal success at the theater is noted, including a header “Garland Unbeatable.”

 March 9, 1954: The last day of rehearsals on the “Lose That Long Face” number for A Star Is Born.
 Time started: 2 p.m.; finished: 5:15 p.m.
 Filming began the next day and continued through March 17, 1954, with some retakes on May 3rd through 6th.

-Photos: Various shots taken throughout the “Lose That Long Face” rehearsals and filming, with Doris Day making a visit to the set.
+Photos: Various shots that were taken throughout the “Lose That Long Face” rehearsals and filming, with Doris Day making a visit to the set.
 Choreographer Richard Barstow is seen with Judy and Doris.
 Photos provided by Kim Lundgreen.
 Thank you, Kim!

 March 9, 1963: Judy’s upcoming special with Robert Goulet and Phil Silvers (aired on March 19, 1963) was garnering really good advance buzz.